GaloyMoney/hackathon/README.md

 ### Sending BTC to external wallet

 You can send any BTC amount to another wallet over lightning or onchain.

-As an example let's say you want to send via lightning.
+#### Lightning

 ```gql
 mutation LnInvoicePaymentSend($input: LnInvoicePaymentInput!) {